 - Well-established business on the local market recognized brand.
 This is a perfect base to ask for more and go beyond the boundaries.
 You have a nice product, you know already your customers’ behaviors, all you need is to put some effort into the research to find the right markets that will embrace your offer well.
 Of course, you take a risk that foreign customers won’t react in a way you expect them to do, but all in all, it’s usually the cost of sending some stuff to an external warehouse and bringing it back.
 More about the best option to start cross-border sales you will find later in the article.

 - The new product, still a lot to achieve locally.
 Probably you will put all in blowing your business through one channel, not even dreaming about customers from foreign countries.
 It’s logical, as the start requires a lot of investment.
 But what if you back the wrong horse?
 Will you still have the courage to start everything from the beginning?
 Here the research sounds to be necessary homework as well, with deep analysis of the output.
-It may happen, that your business has potential that indicates real profitability to enter other markets.
+Your business may have potential that indicates real profitability to enter other markets.
 Consider this.

 Take these steps to succeed in cross-border e-commerce